airacommunity/AIRA-Documentation/AIRA-Form-Functions.md

 # AIRA Form (Functions)

 Make form handling a breeze with AIRA's JavaScript functions.
-These user-friendly tools help you customize forms effortlessly, ensuring seamless user experiences and efficient data processing.
+These user-friendly tools help you customise forms effortlessly, ensuring seamless user experiences and efficient data processing.

 ## 1. getElement :
 Retrieves and returns a jQuery object representing the specified HTML element or elements identified by element_name.